aaronparker/aaronparker.github.io/_posts/2015-11-29-automation-survey-results-update-images.md

 ## What About Other?

-In this question we asked respondents to use Other, if their patching schedules didn&#8217;t fit into the Here are the responses that we received from respondents who selected Other for this question:
+In this question we asked respondents to use Other, if their patching schedules didn't fit into the Here are the responses that we received from respondents who selected Other for this question:

   * Never
   * Yearly, if ever.
-I don&#8217;t touch what isn&#8217;t broken
+I don't touch what isn't broken
   * As infrequently as possible
   * As needed, typically more than a year
   * Depends on request cycle